 Before the Revolutionary War he resided in Burke County, North Carolina, that part which was later Lincoln County, and afterward Catawba County, North Carolina.
-He married on December 28, 1779 Maria Magdalena Deal. also known as Mary.
-She was born August 15.
-1756 and died in Catawba County, North Carolina October 25, 1838.
+He married on December 28, 1779 Maria Magdalena Deal, also known as Mary.
+She was born August 15, 1756 and died in Catawba County, North Carolina October 25, 1838.
 Seven children survived their mother and were paid the pensions due their mother.
 They were all living in 1850.
-The children were: Časper Bolick, who made an affidavit in Catawba County, N. C., in 1850; Sally Bolick, who married Samuel Austin, a resident of Caldwell County, N. C., in 1850; Regina or Rachel Bolick, born 1805, who married Joseph Killian February, 1824; Polly Bolick, who married Andrew Holler; Elizabeth Bolick, born 1785, who married Phillip Hefner March 14, 1822; Frances or Fanny Bolick, who married Frederick Miller, and Solomon Bolick.
+The children were: Casper Bolick, who made an affidavit in Catawba County, N. C., in 1850; Sally Bolick, who married Samuel Austin, a resident of Caldwell County, N. C., in 1850; Regina or Rachel Bolick, born 1805, who married Joseph Killian February, 1824; Polly Bolick, who married Andrew Holler; Elizabeth Bolick, born 1785, who married Phillip Hefner March 14, 1822; Raymond L. ancestor of Frances or Fanny Bolick, who married Frederick Hefner per Miller, and Solomon Bolick. email of 30 Then, Sus July 1997

-\&quot;Roster of Soldiers from North Carolina in American Revolution" by North Carolina Daughters of the American Revolution, pages 441 and 573, Lincoln County, North Carolina Militia, a copy of which book is in the possession of the Historical Society of Penna. at Philadelphia.
+"Roster of Soldiers from North Carolina in American Revolution" by North Carolina Daughters of the American Revolution, pages 441 and 573, Lincoln County, North Carolina Militia, a copy of VanNess. which book is in the possession of the Historical Society of Penna. at Raymond's Philadelphia.